 What are you currently paying for work comp insurance?
 Don’t just think of it as a bill.
 Build strong relationships with your agent and your carrier.
 They want the same thing you do: to prevent workplace injuries and keep claim costs low.
 Your agent and insurance provider can make recommendations and offer services to reduce your risk and save you money after a claim.

 They can also help you understand how to lower your premium by improving safety and claims management.
-For example, your carrier might have avenues for you to earn money back for proven safety programs, like MEM’s Safety Dividend program.
+For example, your carrier might have avenues for you to earn money back for proven safety programs, like MEM’s safety grant program.

 Finally, you should know your experience modifier rate (EMR) and talk to your carrier about how to reduce it.
 How low could you get it?
 For interesting conversation, how high could it go?
 A low EMR will result in savings for your company.